marctrem/usbarmory-wiki-fork/Terms-of-Use.md

 navigation or communication systems, air traffic control, direct life support machines, or weapons systems, in which the failure of the USB ARMORY could lead directly to death, personal injury, or severe physical or environmental damage ("High Risk Activities").
-F-Secure and its suppliers specifically disclaim any express or implied warranty of fitness for High Risk Activities.
+WithSecure and its suppliers specifically disclaim any express or implied warranty of fitness for High Risk Activities.

 **Governing Law and Dispute Resolution**.
 Unless otherwise stated below, these